avdi/funwithgit/README.txt

-The quick brown fox jumped over the lazy dog.
+Add: The quick brown fox jumped over the lazy dog.

 All to avoid having to deal with Git.